arclyte/arclyte.github.io/_posts/2015-07-08-nacho-space.markdown

 ---
 layout: post
-title:  "Nacho Space (Notes on a study of psychosocial identity exploration and formation on social networks, circa 2006)"
+title:  "Nacho Space (Notes on a study of teen psychosocial identity on social networks)"
-date:   2015-07-08 10:54:00
+date:   2006-11-06 13:04:07
 header_image:
 ---